damianavila/blog/posts/draft.md

 technical writing, such as the roles and directives used by Sphinx in the rST world!

-The whole Executable Books project is about providing an excellent pipeline for publishing Jupyter Notebook, with the MyST-Parser being one of the central building blocks.
+The whole Executable Books project is about providing an excellent pipeline for publishing Jupyter Notebooks, with the MyST-Parser being one of the central building blocks.
 They are even [interested](https://github.com/executablebooks/jupyter-book/issues/900) in a sane blog story for one of the key pieces the community has, the [Jupyter Book](https://jupyterbook.org/intro.html) project that indeed uses the